5 Real-World Use Cases for Web Screenshot APIs in 2026

 Web screenshot APIs handle all the complexity that makes DIY implementations painful: Chromium instance management, proxy rotation, cookie handling, JavaScript execution, and infrastructure scaling.

-Sign up at APIVult — 100 free screenshots per month on the free tier, no credit card required.
+Sign up at APIVult — 500 free API calls per month on the free tier, no credit card required.

 For high-volume use cases like monitoring (10K+ captures/day), contact us about volume pricing.